What is ADHD?

 Forgetfulness

-Forgetfulness is a symptom in adult ADHD.
-It can impact memory for deadlines, appointments and everyday activities.
-Adults are often unable to locate things such as keys, wallets or even phones
+Forgetfulness is a symptom of adult ADHD.
+It can impact memory for deadlines, appointments, and everyday activities.
+Adults often need help locating keys, wallets, or even phones.

 Mood swings